N3-06 · Adding a New Brand to the Engine

 Step 2 — Register the theme

-Open dynamic-themes/themes/config/global/themes.config.json and add the entry:
+Open theme-engine/config/global/themes.config.json and add the entry:

 {